State-by-State Requirements

 Safety, Code, and Inspection Requirements

-• Jurisdiction (local AHJ authority)
+• Jurisdiction and local AHJ authority

 • Fire safety and energy storage requirements